10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

 3. Wang Laichun, Co-Founder of Luxshare-ICT

-Today, her company is known for supplying electronic parts for some of the world's best-known tech, including the Apply AirPods.
+Today, her company is known for supplying electronic parts for some of the world's best-known tech products, including the Apple AirPods.
 More recently, Apple selected Luxshare-ICT to produce their mixed-reality headsets.
 Laichun pursued her EMBA degree from Tsinghua University's School of Economics and Management (Tsinghua SEM).

 4. Matt Maloney, Founder and CEO of Grubhub

-Matt Maloney was a student on the MBA at The University of Chicago Booth School of Business when he entered his startup, Grubhub, in Chicago Booth's New Venture Challenge.
+Matt Maloney was an MBA student at The University of Chicago Booth School of Business when he entered his startup, Grubhub, in Chicago Booth's New Venture Challenge.
 His idea for a food delivery business ended up winning one of the top prizes, providing a boost to Grubhub and enabling them to go for Series A funding.

-Grubhub grew to become one of North America's largest food delivery services and was bought by the Dutch company Just Eay in 2021 for $7.3 billion.
-Matt studied part-time for his MBA over five years, graduating in 2010, and says that the ability to apply classroom-learned business skills immediately at work contributed to Grubhub's success.
+Grubhub grew to become one of North America's largest food delivery services and was bought by the Dutch company Just Eat in 2021 for $7.3 billion.
+Matt studied his MBA part-time over five years, graduating in 2010, and says that the ability to apply classroom-learned business skills immediately at work contributed to Grubhub's success.

 5. Pak Win, Founder of GrowWin

-After graduation, Win founded a number of startups, including Karta, a company that connected advertisers and motorcycle drivers, for which he was names a Forbes 30 Under 30 in the marketing category.
+After graduation Win founded a number of startups including Karta, a company that connects advertisers and motorcycle drivers, for which he was named in the Forbes 30 Under 30 list for the marketing category.

 6. Taavet Hinrikus, Founder of Wise (formerly TransferWise)

-Taavet Hinrikus had experience in successful companies before he founded Wise; he started his career at Skype, where he was the company's very first employee.
-However, Wise wouldn't come into existence until after he completed his MBA degree at INSEAD when he was struggling to be paid in euros while living in the UK.
+Taavet Hinrikus had experience with successful companies before he founded Wise; he was the very first Skype employee.
+However, Wise only came into existence after he completed his MBA degree at INSEAD.
+The concept came about when he was struggling to be paid in euros while living in the UK.

-So, Taavet and his friend Kristo Käärmann founded Wise to simplify international money transfers.
-When Wise went public in 2021, it was valued at $11 million, making it London's largest-ever tech listing.
+Taavet and his friend Kristo Käärmann founded Wise to simplify international money transfers.
+When Wise went public in 2021 it was valued at around £8.75 billion, making it London's largest-ever tech listing.
+As of 2026 it is valued at £12 billion.

 7. Sallie Krawcheck, CEO of Ellevest